ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_intro.md

 +---------------------+-------+-------+-------+
 ```

-Even though we are creating a release build, the `features/frameworks` module includes the Mbed OS test tools.
-Because of this, we are building one of our test harnesses into every binary.
-Since we do not need a testing framework for a release build, [removing this module](https://github.com/ARMmbed/mbed-os/pull/2559) will save a significant amount of RAM and flash memory.
+Even if you are no longer testing your program, the `features/frameworks` module includes the Mbed OS test tools.
+Because of this, you are building one of our test harnesses into every binary.
+[Removing this module](https://github.com/ARMmbed/mbed-os/pull/2559) saves a significant amount of RAM and flash memory.

-#### Printf and UART
+#### `Printf` and UART

-Other modules that are not used in your program can also be removed by the linker.
-For example, in [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky) neither `printf` or UART drivers are used within its `main` program.
-However, every Mbed OS module handles traces and assertions by redirecting their error messages to `printf` on serial output - forcing the `printf` and UART drivers to be compiled in, requiring a large amount of flash memory.
+The linker can also remove other modules that your program does not use.
+For example, [Blinky's](https://github.com/ARMmbed/mbed-os-example-blinky) `main` program doesn't use `printf` or UART drivers.
+However, every Mbed OS module handles traces and assertions by redirecting their error messages to `printf` on serial output - forcing the `printf` and UART drivers to be compiled in and requiring a large amount of flash memory.

-To disable error logging to serial output, set the `NDEBUG` macro and the following configuration parameter in your program's mbed_app.json file:
+To disable error logging to serial output, set the `NDEBUG` macro and the following configuration parameter in your program's `mbed_app.json` file:

 ```
 {